Sodium borohydride

-Sodium borohydride, also known as sodium tetrahydridoborate and sodium tetrahydroborate, is an inorganic compound with the formula NaBH4.
-This white solid, usually encountered as an aqueous basic solution, is a reducing agent that finds application in papermaking and dye industries.
+Sodium borohydride, also known as sodium tetrahydridoborate and sodium tetrahydroborate, is an inorganic compound with the formula NaBH4|auto=1 (sometimes written as Na[BH4]).
+It is a white crystalline solid, usually encountered as an aqueous basic solution.
+Sodium borohydride is a reducing agent that finds application in papermaking and dye industries.
 It is also used as a reagent in organic synthesis.

 The compound was discovered in the 1940s by H. I. Schlesinger, who led a team seeking volatile uranium compounds.
 Results of this wartime research were declassified and published in 1953.

 Properties

 The compound is soluble in alcohols, certain ethers, and water, although it slowly hydrolyzes.